bobheadxi/bobheadxi.github.io/content/_posts/2022-2-10-self-documenting-self-updating.md

 //    where to go and what to do next. func AnnotatedCmd(command string, opts AnnotatedCmdOpts) StepOpt {
     var annotateOpts string
-    if opts.Type == "" {
-        annotateOpts += fmt.Sprintf(" -t %s", AnnotationTypeError)
-    } else {
-        annotateOpts += fmt.Sprintf(" -t %s", opts.Type)
-    }
-    if opts.MultiJobContext != "" {
-        annotateOpts += fmt.Sprintf(" -c %q", opts.MultiJobContext)
-    }
+    // ... set up options
+    // './an' is a script that runs the given command and uploads the exported annotations
-    annotatedCmd := fmt.Sprintf("./an %q %q %q",
+    // with the given annotation options before exiting. annotatedCmd := fmt.Sprintf("./an %q %q %q",
         tracedCmd(command), fmt.Sprintf("%v", opts.IncludeNames), strings.TrimSpace(annotateOpts))
     return RawCmd(annotatedCmd)
 }
 ```

-This allows all steps to easily create annotations by simply writing content to a file, and get them uploaded, formatted, and grouped nicely without having to learn the specifics of the Buildkite annotations API:
+The author of a pipeline step can then easily opt in to having their annotations uploaded by changing `bk.Cmd(...)` to `bk.AnnotatedCmd(...)`.
+This allows all steps to easily create annotations by simply writing content to a file, and get them uploaded, formatted, and grouped nicely without having to learn the specifics of the [Buildkite annotations API](https://buildkite.com/docs/agent/v3/cli-annotate):

 <figure>
     <img src="/assets/images/posts/self-documenting/annotations.png">